Skip to main content

 Cojímar Tower

-Cojímar Tower, locally known as Torreón de Cojímar, is situated at the seafront in the village of Cojímar on Cuba.
-It lies east of the old town of Havana at the mouth of the Cojímar river.
+The Cojímar Tower, locally known as Torreón de Cojímar, is located on the seafront in the village of Cojímar, Cuba.
+It is east of Havana’s old town at the mouth of the Cojímar River.

-The history of Cojímar Tower is closely linked with that of Chorrera Tower.
+The history of Cojímar Tower is closely connected to that of Chorrera Tower.

-The idea of fortifying the mouths of the Cojímar and La Chorrera rivers, east and west of the old town of Havana, dates from the early 17th century when Governor Don Pedro Valdés announced this project to the Spanish Crown to protect the town of Havana against possible English attacks.
-But when the war with England ended, the project was abandoned.
+The idea of fortifying the mouths of the La Chorrera and Cojímar rivers, situated west and east of Havana's historic center, dates back to the early 17th century.
+Governor Don Pedro Valdés proposed this project to the Spanish Crown to defend Havana from potential English attacks.
+However, after the war with England ended, the project was abandoned.

-At present Cojímar Tower is still used by something like military or police.
-So it is not accessible.
-But what a nice tower!
-The village is also the place from where Hemingway took off with his boat to fish.
+Today, the Cojímar Tower is used by some military or police forces, so it is not open to the public.
+But it’s a beautiful tower!
+The village is also known as the harbor from which Hemingway set out on his boat to fish.

 Gallery